Monday, April 30, 2012

 Everything is accessible.

-A parking garage is located across Brazos Street for cars.
+A parking garage for cars is located across Brazos Street.
 There are metered spaces along the surrounding streets where RVs will fit taking up several spaces.
 If you visit on the weekend the state employees lot located directly across MLK Jr. Blvd. is free to use and big enough for any RV.
 Museum

 Tuesday, April 24, 2012